Financial help when you need it most

 The Trustees convene every two months to consider applications, and you will be notified directly thereafter.
 In exceptional circumstances, emergency payments can be made between meetings.

-Send the completed form which should be saved as a single PDF or Word document under your name, along with your professional CV and any supporting documentation (such as medical correspondence, copies of outstanding bills or a doctor's note), via email since we're not accepting applications by post, so email us on email@example.com
+Send the completed form which should be saved as a single PDF or Word document under your name, along with your professional CV and any supporting documentation (such as medical correspondence, copies of outstanding bills or a doctor's note).
+Please note we're not accepting applications by post, so email us on email@example.com

 Making an application